 When okra started showing up one summer in my farm deliveries, I was perplexed.
 I knew I wasn't going to fry them but what the heck was I suppose to do with them?
 I admit, the first couple of times I just let them go bad in my fridge.
 Ugh, hate when that happens.

-In a bare minimum effort to not waste money, I committed to finding some way to cook okra that was palatable and healthy.
-I’ve now realized that when all else fails with a vegetable, ROAST IT!
+In a bare minimum effort to not waste money, I committed to finding an okra recipe that was palatable and healthy.
+I've now realized that when all else fails with a vegetable, ROAST IT!

 Remember this: Roasting transforms vegetables into deliciousness!!

-Roasted is a basically baking something at a high temperature.
-The object (at least for me) is to get tenderness in some areas and charred tips.
+Roasted is basically baking something at a high temperature.
+My favorite way is to get tenderness in some areas and charred tips.
 This gives you variety in texture on your food.
-It also helps sweetens flavors tremendously due to a fancy reaction that occurs.
+It also helps sweeten flavors tremendously due to a fancy reaction that occurs.
 SWEETEN A VEGETABLE??!!
 Yes, it can help lighten and slightly sweeten the flavors of even the most bitter vegetables.